edkrueger/eco395m-2022-fall/homeworks/2-homework.md

 20 points will be awarded for following the git instructions.
 We'll check the git history for three merges into the `main` branch.
 We won't count your commits, but you should have one for each exercise.

-80 points will be awarded in proportion to the number of exercises you successfully solve.
+80 points will be awarded in proportion to the number of exercises you successfully solve on the `main` branch.
 An exercise will be successfully solved if your solution passes all of the cases.
 A solution that does not pass all of the cases will not be considered successfully solved.

 _You are allowed to skip up to 4 exercises.
 There are 28 exercises total.
 So, submissions with at least 24 successfully solved exercises will receive all 80 points._